DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 Default queue priority is `MEDIUM`.
 Note that higher priorities may require additional system privileges.

-To synchronize between queues, we need to create a fence with `GENERAL` type.
+To synchronize between queues, we need to create fences.
+A fence is a synchronization object that can be signaled in one queue and waited upon in another.
+Diligent Engine supports two fence type.
+A basic fence only allows synchronization between CPU and GPU. `GENERAL` fence allows GPU-side synchronization between command queues.

 ```cpp
 FenceDesc FenceCI;